carllosnc/reflutter/README.md

 > Coding Flutter in React way

 This is an experiment to see if it's possible to code Flutter in React way.
-I ignored performance problems caused by helper methods/functional widgets, this project is just for fun.
+I ignored performance issues caused by helper methods/functional widgets, this project is just for fun.
 Don't be so serious.

 Check a simple counter example below: